 - 7.1.1 General - 7.1.1.1 A new car is used as delivered to the test laboratory. - 7.1.1.2 If requested by the vehicle manufacturer, drive a maximum of 100km on a mixture of urban and rural roads with other traffic and roadside furniture to 'calibrate' the sensor system.
-Avoid harsh acceleration and braking.

-7.1.2 Brakes

-- 7.1.2.1 Condition the vehicle's brakes in the following manner: - Perform twenty stops from a speed of 56km/h with an average deceleration of approximately 0.5 to 0.6g. - Immediately following the series of 56km/h stops, perform three additional stops from a speed of 72km/h, each time applying sufficient force to the pedal to operate the vehicle's antilock braking system (ABS) for the majority of each stop. - Immediately following the series of 72km/h stops, drive the vehicle at a speed of approximately 72km/h for five minutes to cool the brakes. - Initiation of the first test shall begin within two hours after completion of the brake conditioning
+Avoid harsh acceleration and braking. - 7.1.2 Brakes - 7.1.2.1 Condition the vehicle's brakes in the following manner, if it has not been done before or in case the lab has performed a 100km of driving: - Perform twenty stops from a speed of 56km/h with an average deceleration of approximately 0.5 to 0.6g. - Immediately following the series of 56km/h stops, perform three additional stops from a speed of 72km/h, each time applying sufficient force to the pedal to operate the vehicle's antilock braking system (ABS) for the majority of each stop. - Immediately following the series of 72km/h stops, drive the vehicle at a speed of approximately 72km/h for five minutes to cool the brakes.